PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 and YOLO-decode cleanups.
 It is the only remaining discarded result among these three precision owners.
 Fix its surrounding core-cleanup order before retaining evidence.
 Commit and push only; do not create or update a pull request.

+## Primary core-cleanup consecutive-Mul result characterization checkpoint

+The remaining discarded precision-owner result is the earlier primary `run_consecutive_mul_constants_cleanup()` call in the core-cleanup phase.
+It runs after pseudo-LeakyReLU fusion and YOLO decode Mul-square/anchor cleanup, and immediately before terminal Transpose/Dequantize sanitization.
+Its ModelIR, layout-state, diagnostics, and one-counter schema match the already captured primary-final occurrence.

+A strict expected-failure orchestration contract requires assigning this call to `_core_cleanup_consecutive_mul_stats`.
+It fixes both direct primary occurrences and the existing `_final_precision_consecutive_mul_stats` target, plus the exact pseudo-LeakyReLU→YOLO→consecutive-Mul→terminal-sanitizer order.
+The recursive-fallback occurrence remains independently captured.

+At implementation, replace only this one expression with an assignment.
+Do not change the owner/schema, any other occurrence or target, callback arguments, diagnostics/layout-state handoff, add a guard, reconciliation, scan, sort, dependency, metadata write, or result consumer, or affect TensorFlow behavior.
+Validate graph cleanup, terminal orchestration, architecture, pass efficiency, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- graph cleanup, terminal orchestration, architecture, and pass efficiency:
+  `329 passed, 1 xfailed in 17.58s`
+- expanded broad related gate: `1397 passed, 1 xfailed in 31.02s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet core-cleanup result capture contract; there are no unexpected failures.